-- 12 credits of 200-level SPAN courses, including SPAN 264 and SPAN 265 - 12 credits of 300-level SPAN courses, including SPAN 301 or SPAN 302 - 12 credits of 400-level SPAN courses
+- 12 credits of 200-level SPAN courses

+- 12 credits of 300-level SPAN courses, including SPAN 301 or SPAN 302

+- 12 credits of 400-level SPAN courses

 Spanish 301 or 302, and at least one 400-level course must be completed at Wittenberg.
 All coursework for the major must be taught in Spanish.
+Students may substitute Span 130 for one of the 400-level courses if they complete the reading, writing, and other coursework assignments in Spanish.
 To successfully complete the Spanish major, students turn in a final portfolio by the end of their spring semester, senior year.